davidgasquez/davidgasquez.com/src/content/blog/2024-11-12-async-batch-requests-python.md

 To handle this, we can use the [`aiometer`](https://github.com/florimondmanca/aiometer) library which allows us to limit the number of concurrent requests.

-The same 100 requests we did before, but with rate limiting looks like this:
+The same 100 requests we did before, but with rate limiting looks like this (extracted from the [aiometer example in their README](https://github.com/florimondmanca/aiometer?tab=readme-ov-file#example)):

 ```python
 import asyncio